pgailinas/dip-ai-image-detection/README.md

 - The tutorial notebooks are publicly available through GitHub and can be viewed without an account.
 - Uses a **metadata-driven pipeline** (no need to store full datasets locally)
 - Notebooks are modular and follow a structured pipeline
-- The tutorial notebooks are publicly available through GitHub and can be viewed without an account.

 ## 👤 Author